groupmm/playplot/docs/_sources/the-plot-function.rst.txt

 -  None:

-   The plot won't get a curser, it will be simply shown.
+   The plot won't get a cursor, it will simply be shown.
 It won't interact with the session (no real reason to use it).

 -  Figure, Axes:

    The plot will be interactive.
-The curser will get added to the axes (axvline).
+The cursor will get added to the axes (axvline).
 Navigation will be enabled.
-The time of the audi clip will get mapped to the limits of the axes.
+The time of the audio clip will get mapped to the limits of the axes.

 -  Figure, Axes, Dict:

-   To configer the plot, we can pass a dict with additional parameters.
+   To configure the plot, we can pass a dict with additional parameters.

 Plot Parameters
 ---------------